Step by Step Procedure of how to form the best and most efficient Cooperative Societies and Unions in Kenya

 The sad thing is that these cooperatives are governed by the Cooperative societies act, just like any other cooperative society in Kenya.
 The problem is that the deep-rooted dictatorial management tendencies and political interference make the poor farmers not see that they actually own these cooperative societies.
 They are always intimidated to believe that decisions are made from above and the AGMs are just to rubber-stamp those decisions from above.

 Therefore, from the above explanation, we can authoritatively say that the cooperative societies of the future MUST be formed by the farmers themselves, out of their own volition, with no coercion or intimidation, with the full realisation of the law and with full knowledge of their duties, responsibilities and obligations.

 How to solve the problem of Cooperative Societies/unions in Kenya

 How to form a Cooperative Society from Scratch

-For a good cooperative society to be formed we need a private sector intervention to make this dream become true and better.
-We need to engage an entity that can be able to develop an online system where farmers and traders with the same passion can find each other, contact each other, collate their ideas and form a cooperative society to bind them together.
+For a good cooperative society to be formed we need a government or a private sector intervention to make this dream become true and better.
+We need to engage an entity that can be able to develop an online repository where farmers and traders with the same passion can find each other, contact each other, collate their ideas and form a cooperative society to bind them together.

 Now, let’s assume that the all-inclusive eCommerce platform has been formed.
 How do these technologically disadvantaged farmers and traders access and make good use of this eCommerce platform?